NewAlexandria/leadership_readme/wiki-best-practices.md

 ### Make templates

 If many of the same pages will be made, make a template.
-Think about RFCs, client overviews, competitve analyses, product planning charters, etc.
+Think about RFCs, client overviews, competitive analyses, product planning charters, etc.

 Templates usually capture best-practices around a topic, so it’s good to get people to relate with those structures.